 Hepatology Forum (HF) is the double-blind peer-reviewed, open access, international official journal of Turkish Association for the Study of the Liver (TASL).
-Yearly three issues and one supplement of the journal are being published in the months of January, May and September.
+Yearly four issues of the journal are being published (Three regular and one Supplement issue).
 The journals publication language is English.

 The Hepatology Forum aims to publish original articles, review articles, editorials, case reports and correspondence (letters to the editor) on clinical and basic research in the field of hepatology.